 The short-stay visa is a Schengen visa.
 It allows you to stay in the Schengen area for a maximum of 90 days within a 180-day period.
 Your visa will be valid for a specific period.
 This period may be shorter than 90 days.
 You can travel freely between the 26 Schengen countries while your visa is valid.

 If you want to leave and re-enter the Schengen area within the 180-day period, choose the multiple-entry option when making your application.

 Whether or not you need a visa depends on things like your nationality, destination and length of stay.
 The Visa Advisor helps you determine whether you need a visa, and if so what type, in order to travel to or via the Netherlands.

 If you have more than one nationality, the passport you travel on will determine whether you need a visa.

 If you want to visit more than one country in the Schengen Area, you should submit your application to the embassy or consulate of the Schengen country associated with your main purpose of travel.
 If your main purpose of travel is the same for more than one country, for example a holiday, submit your visa application to the embassy or consulate of the country you plan to stay in the longest.

 If you plan to spend an equal amount of time in each Schengen country, submit your visa application to the embassy or consulate of the country you intend to visit first.

-Due to corona you can currently only apply for a Schengen visa at a Dutch embassy, consulate-general or an external service provider if your main destination is the Netherlands.
-If your main destination is another Schengen country, please contact that country’s embassy or consulate.
+Due to corona, in some countries, you can temporarily only apply for a Schengen visa at a Dutch embassy, consulate-general or an external service provider if your main destination is the Netherlands.

 Orange Carpet Visa Facility